eps696/aphantasia/README.md

 ```
 This will first generate and save images for every text line (with sequences and training videos, as in single-image mode above), then render final video from those (mixing images in FFT space) of the `length` duration in seconds.

-By default, every frame is produced independently (randomly initiated). `--keep all` starts each generation from the average of previous runs; on practice that means similar compositions and smoother transitions. `--keep last` starts generation closer to the last previous run; that make every frame look more like previous (and a sequence - even more continuous), but it may lead imagery to simply getting stuck; so use the latter with care.
+By default, every frame is produced independently (randomly initiated).
+Instead, `--keep all` starts each generation from the average of previous runs; on practice that means similar compositions and smoother transitions. `--keep last` amplifies that smoothness by starting generation close to the last run, but that can make imagery getting stuck.
+This behaviour heavily depends on the input, so test with your prompts and see what's better in your case.

 * Make video from a directory with saved *.pt snapshots (just interpolate them):
 ```
-python interpol.py -i mydir --size 1280-720 --length 155
+python interpol.py -i mydir --length 155
 ```

 ## Credits

 [CLIP], [the paper]
 Copyright (c) 2021 OpenAI

 Thanks to [Ryan Murdock], [Jonathan Fly] and [Hannu Toyryla] for ideas.